 With indulgent ingredients like Mexican chocolate, juicy raisins, and three types of peppers, this stew is brimming with flavor.
 Serve with warm flour tortillas and your choice of toppings.

-Chile Stew Tip: Dried chiles often come in packages that contain more chiles than are needed for one dish.
+Chile Stew Tip: Dried chiles often come in packages that contain more chiles than you need for one dish.
 However, chiles keep for at least a year when stored tightly sealed in a cool and dark place.

 Amp up traditional tomato soup with hearty chunks of carrot, onion, red pepper, tomato, and celery.
 A dash of cayenne pepper adds heat, while a basil-dumpling topper takes this soup to the next level.